Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 Which is better on carpets?

-The Dyson V15’s higher airflow is a huge factor in why it was better on this surface.
+The Dyson V15’s higher airflow was a significant factor in its performance on this surface.

 It got a perfect 100% on surface debris and embedded sand, even in the middle setting for the latter, while the CordZero A9 only got 94.75% – a decent score given its airflow limitations.